 We love music: I play the piano, the kids play the violin and the piano (the boy) and the flute (the girl) and my husband runs a web radio broadcast with a couple of friends.
 We also like to be outside, biking, hiking and visiting museums.

 Something about the kids:

-- After 5 years of kung-fu, the boy now practices hip-hop dance, plays the violin and the piano and likes fashion, video editing and drawing (especially portraits ).
+- The boy practices popping, plays the violin and the piano and likes fashion, video editing and drawing (especially portraits ).
 He is now attending an Art high school (Liceo Artistico in Italian) and dreams of becoming a singer, a fashion designer, or movie costumes designer and he's learning to sew.
 If you can help him with sewing it would be great if you could help with some of these activities!

 - The little girl has a passion for Maths, Coding, Lego, Darth Vader, Dinosaurs and puppies.
 She likes cooking, crafting and building things.
 She plays the flute, likes to ride the bike, climb and swim and she recently joined a softball team and a scout group.
 She dreams to become an engineer or a Lego designer.